kemckee/Data146/project_5_2.md

 5000 trees: [0.7981770833333334, 0.5080527086383602]

 The scaled data produced slightly higher training and testing results, with the 5000 tree run producing the highest scores.

+I also found that the minimum number of splits for the random forest was 28.